What AI Changes

 For one, what has been curious to me is the degree (and speed!) that my premises and assumptions about this approach keeps changing.
 Or my willingness to update them, (which in some ways is driven by fear, followed by excitement).

 A rough outline of my usage has been: I went from moderate code completion on SuperMaven and Cursor, to a deferral of simple repetitive tasks, to using extensively to research, investigate and prototype, to deferring to it increasingly complex and ambiguous tasks (with varying degrees of hand-holding and continuous reviewing).
-In essence, sliding right on the autonomy slider.
+In essence, sliding right on the autonomy slider1.

 On one hand, this technology is truly incredible.
 There are several moments that it genuinely feels like magic that such kind of experience with computers is a reality.
 In many occasions it can feel like a super-power.
 On the other, it is far from a full-blown human replacement, which makes it hard to reconcile with opinions and predictions as the terminally online faces on a daily basis now.